Raina Telgemeier

+Early life

-Telgemeier was born on May 26, 1977 in San Francisco and grew up there.
-She has two younger siblings, Amara and William.
-According to Telgemeier, she knocked out two front teeth while in sixth grade and needed braces and multiple surgeries as a result.
+Raina Diane Telgemeier was born on May 26, 1977, in San Francisco, California, and grew up there.
+She has two younger siblings, Amara and Will.
+According to her memoir Smile, she knocked out two front teeth while in sixth grade and needed braces and multiple surgeries as a result.
 She attended Lowell High School in San Francisco.

 Telgemeier studied illustration at New York's School of Visual Arts; she graduated in 2002.

 Career

 After graduating from the School of Visual Arts, Telgemeier began attending small-press festivals such as the MoCCA Festival, selling self-published autobiographical stories and vignettes from her life.
 She produced seven mini-comics issues in the Take-Out series between 2002 and 2005.
 Each was a twelve-page black-and-white comic.
 Other early works include a short story in Bizarro World for DC Comics and a short story in Volume 4 of the Flight anthology.

 In 2004, Telgemeier joined Girlamatic, a subscription-based webcomics site dedicated to female writers.
 Telgemeier has said that the disciplined structure and schedule of publishing a weekly webcomic encouraged her to develop the autobiographical story Smile.

 Her main breakthrough into published comics came from creating graphic novel adaptations of Baby-Sitters Club novels.
 In a piece for Cosmopolitan, Telgemeier said that she met an editor from Scholastic at an art gallery party in 2004 who mentioned that Scholastic was thinking of setting up a graphic novel imprint.
 At that year's San Diego Comic-Con, Telgemeier met that editor's boss, who invited her to pitch an idea for Scholastic.
 After Telgemeier mentioned she had been a fan of Ann M. Martin's The Baby-Sitters Club series, they asked her to work up a graphic novel adaptation.
-Scholastic, though its imprint Graphix went on to publish four graphic novels in the series: Kristy's Great Idea, The Truth About Stacey, Mary Anne Saves the Day, and Claudia and Mean Janine.
+Scholastic, through its imprint Graphix, went on to publish four graphic novels in the series: Kristy's Great Idea, The Truth About Stacey, Mary Anne Saves the Day, and Claudia and Mean Janine.
 According to Telgemeier, the advances for the adaptations allowed Telgemeier to quit her full-time job and concentrate on her art, and she completed the fourth Baby-Sitters Club novel in 2008.

-In 2009, Del Rey Manga released X-Men: Misfits, which Telgemeier co-authored with her then-husband, Dave Roman.
+In 2009, Del Rey Manga released the graphic novel X-Men: Misfits, which Telgemeier co-wrote with her then-husband, Dave Roman.
 It spent at least five weeks on the New York Times bestseller list for Paperback Graphic Books.

 In February 2010, Telgemeier released a print graphic novel version of her webcomic Smile.
 Smile first featured on a New York Times bestseller list in 2011 and as of October 2020 it is still on the New York Times Bestseller List for Graphic Books and Manga.

 Telgemeier followed Smile with several original graphic novels, all of which have made a New York Times Bestseller List: